Estimating quantum coherence by noncommutativity of any observable and its incoherent part: The relation for arbitrary mixed states using convex-roof measure of coherence

-In the preceding section, we have derived a relation of the noncommutativity of an observable and its incoherent part with quantum coherence, for an arbitrary \(d\)-dimensional pure state.
-The physical quantities on the two sides of the relation are however well-defined for nonpure states also, and we try to see whether the relation remains valid for them as well.
+In the preceding section, we have derived a relation of the noncommutativity of an observable and its incoherent part with quantum coherence, for an arbitrary \(d\)-dimensional quantum state, irrespective of whether it is pure or mixed.
+Here we want to check whether the same inequality relation holds also for a convex-roof measure of quantum coherence.

-Consider an arbitrary quantum state \(\rho\), possibly nonpure, on the \(d\)-dimensional Hilbert space \(\mathbb{C}^d\).
+Consider an arbitrary quantum state \(\rho\) on the \(d\)-dimensional Hilbert space \(\mathbb{C}^d\).
 Consider now the quantum coherence of this state in the reference basis, as quantified by the convex roof-based \(l_1\)-norm of quantum coherence, as defined in Eq. (\ref{neche-neche-ai-ma-shyama}).
-Suppose now that the quantum coherence \(C(\rho)\) of \(\rho\) is attained as a limit over a sequence of decompositions
+Suppose now that the quantum coherence \(\tilde{C}(\rho)\) of \(\rho\) is attained as a limit over a sequence of decompositions

 of \(\rho\), with \(n\) being the running index of the sequence, so that

 For any member of the above sequence of decompositions, we have